John E. Dolibois: Career

-Dolibois served in the United States Army during World War II.
+Dolibois served in the United States Army from 1942 to 1946, during World War II.
 He was a member of the so-called Ritchie Boys, a special military intelligence unit composed mainly of German, Austrian, and Czech refugees and immigrants to the United States.
-He used to teach German order of battle and Nazi Party hierarchy to army officers preparing to go off to war.

-Dolibois was an interrogator during the Nuremberg trials and became acquainted with many of the most significant Nazi war criminals.
-He was sent to Luxembourg to interrogate the highest ranking war criminals in the Nazi Party at Camp Ashcan.
+He taught German order of battle and Nazi Party hierarchy to army officers preparing for war and worked for the Supreme Headquarters Allied Expeditionary Force in France.
+After, Dolibois was sent to Mondorf-les-Bains in Luxembourg to interrogate the highest-ranking war criminals in the Nazi Party at Camp Ashcan.
+He was part of a team of five who questioned notable members of the party, including Hermann Göring and Julius Streicher, before the Nuremberg trials.
+At the trials, Dolibois acted as the interpreter for the prison psychiatrist and worked with the Nazi prisoners.
+He was promoted to captain in January 1946 and returned to the United States in May 1946.

-After a brief career with Procter & Gamble, he returned to Miami University as alumni secretary, eventually becoming vice president.
-He was instrumental in the establishment of a Miami University campus in Differdange, Luxembourg, which was thereafter given the name Miami University Dolibois European Center in his honor.
+After a brief career with Procter & Gamble, Dolibois returned to Miami University in 1947 as alumni secretary, eventually becoming vice president from 1967 until 1981.
+He was instrumental in the establishment of a Miami University campus in Luxembourg in 1968, which was renamed the Miami University Dolibois European Center after him in 1988.
 Dolibois was a frequent speaker to students and other audiences about his experiences during the Nuremberg trials.

-In 1989, his autobiography, Pattern of Circles: An Ambassador's Story, was published by Kent State University Press.
+U.S. President Ronald Reagan named Dolibois as United States Ambassador to Luxembourg on August 6, 1981.
+He was awarded the Order of the Oak Crown by Jean, Grand Duke of Luxembourg in 1987.
+In 1989, his autobiography, Pattern of Circles: An Ambassador's Story, was published by the Kent State University Press.
 Dolibois died on May 2, 2014, in Cincinnati, Ohio, at the age of 95.